microbus-io/fabric/docs/blocks/layers.md

 [Jaeger](https://www.jaegertracing.io) is a distributed tracing observability platform that maps the flow of requests as they traverse a distributed system such as `Microbus`.
 It is an implementation of the OpenTelemetry standards.

-[Prometheus](https://prometheus.io) is a database for storing highly-dimensional time-series data, specifically system and application-level metrics.
+[Prometheus](https://prometheus.io) is a database for storing highly-dimensional time-series data, specifically system and solution-specific metrics.

 [Grafana](https://grafana.com) is a dashboard that provides visibility into the metrics collected by Prometheus.